jzay/cs1302-minesweeper-alpha/README.md

-After the player entered the unknown command <code>meh</code>, the state of the game updates (e.g., number of rounds completed, the grid, etc.), the error message is displated, and the next round happens.
+After the player entered the unknown command <code>meh</code>, the state of the game updates (e.g., number of rounds completed, the grid, etc.), the error message is displayed, and the next round happens.

 ### Seed Files

 This game can also be setup using seed files.
 Seed files have the following
 format:

- * The first line contains two integers (separated by whitespace) indicating the number of <code>rows</code> and <code>cols</code>, respectively, for the size of the mine board.
+ * The first line contains two integers (separated by white-space) indicating the number of <code>rows</code> and <code>cols</code>, respectively, for the size of the mine board.

  * The second line contains an integer indicating the number of mines to be placed on the mine board.

- * Subsequent lines contain pairs of integers (separated by whitespace) indicating the location of each mine.
+ * Subsequent lines contain pairs of integers (separated by white space) indicating the location of each mine.

 If the number on line 2 is 5 then there should be 7 lines total in the file.